gurusabarish/gurusabarish.github.io/content/jobs/Ontoborn/index.md

 url: 'https://ontoborn.com/'
 ---

-- Learning AWS and react JS.
+- Built a SaaS platform for college management based on serverless architecture using aws, react and graphql.
-- Developing multi-tenant college management SaaS application using serverless architecture.
+- Built the entire web app and version one is now live